310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 {% endbubble %}

 {% bubble Midori smilesoft2 %}
-In the end, the most important thing is that nothing bad happened… No, actually… *Peace* is what’s number one…♪[^2]
+In the end, the number one important thing is that nothing bad happened… No, actually… *Peace* is what’s number one…♪[^2]
 {% endbubble %}

 <div toc>